we all want to know how travel changes you and it does so by letting travel change who you are

 Ummm, yes, please.

-You begin to lose that version of yourself that you’ve always known.
-The version that always did the same things, ate the same foods, drank the same drinks, hung out with the same people, lived in the same environment, and laughed the same laugh.
+While traveling, you begin to lose that version of yourself that you’ve always known.2 The version that always did the same things, ate the same foods, drank the same drinks, hung out with the same people, lived in the same environment, and laughed the same laugh.
 The one that never questioned the world.
 The one who never really knew who they were in the first place.

 There is no constant in travel.
 The environment around you is in a never-ending flux: the people change, the food changes, the view changes, you change.